Increase in Facebook Impressions over an 8 month period.

 In the last six months, these audience campaigns have produced 918 leads for a very low cost of £8.68 per lead.
 Scaling the account with interest-based targeting, such as targeting audiences interested in apprenticeships, job fairs and job sites such as careerbuilder.co.uk and jobsite.co.uk, also combatted ad fatigue that had occurred previously when the account was under the client’s control.

 Lastly, we devised a strategy to target people only in the Dalgety Bay area.
-In December, we rewrote the ad copy to make it more compelling.
-We decided to tailor our ads towards specific courses, particularly those that still had available spaces, and built intrigue by opening our ads with the question “Thinking of becoming a Gas Engineer in 2022?”.
+We rewrote the ad copy to make it more compelling.
+We decided to tailor our ads towards specific courses, particularly those that still had available spaces, and built intrigue by opening our ads with the question “Thinking of becoming a Gas Engineer?”.
 This question caught the attention of people interested in making a career change and led to many of the courses advertised selling out within a few weeks.

 Overall, our changes to the existing campaigns drove a higher volume of quality leads and increased the number of course sales.